 Not only are cuttlefish the ocean’s most intelligent invertebrates, but their look is also unbeatable!
-Three hearts, eight arms, green blood and “chameleons of the sea”… Cuttlefish – who aren’t fish but cephalopods – are fascinating creatures.
+Three hearts, eight arms, green blood and “chameleons of the sea”… Cuttlefish – who aren’t actually fish but cephalopods – are fascinating creatures.
 Here are my tips to see and swim with giant cuttlefish in Whyalla.
 Trust me, there is no better place to see them.

 The first time we randomly visited Whyalla, we first saw – and smelt – the factories and mines, beside one of the bluest water of the region.
 It was a big surprise to find out the coast is home to thousands of Giant Cuttlefish every winter.
 It felt like we had just found one of Australia’s most hidden gems.
 We swore to come back during the right season to see this unique show for divers and snorkellers.

 What’s special with the giant cuttlefish in Whyalla?

 It’s an amazing show.
 They change colours to attract each other or to camouflage with the nearby rocks and algae.
 Snorkellers and divers can dip in the middle of them.
 They don’t care and stick around as if no one is watching.
 They’re too occupied with their mating rituals to bother about stalkers.
 I have seen giant cuttlefish on the Great Barrier Reef or around the Solitary Islands, but I had never seen them that close (and that many!).
 Whyalla is truly special.

 If you love cuttlefish as much as I do, check this video to learn more about their mating ritual and how clever they are!

 How to see the Giant Cuttlefish in Whyalla?

 They only come when the water is colder, between May and August.